kushyzee/100-days-of-code/log.md

 **Thoughts**: I learnt about linked lists and how to create them in C programming using structs.
 I still don't fully understand the whole thing, so I plan on making more research on YouTube

+### Day 47: August 11.
+2022

+**Today's progress**: Built a simple calculator

+**Thoughts**: I didn't have access to my laptop today, so I used my phone to create a simple calculator program in C programming.
+It does simple arithmetic operations (addition, subtraction, multiplication and division